Which Baby Carrier or Baby Sling Should You Buy?

 Types of baby carrier and baby sling

-There are a range of different types of slings and carriers on the market, including pouch slings, ring slings, wrap slings, soft baby carriers, baby backpacks and seat-type carriers.
+There are various different types of slings and carriers on the market.
+The most popular are wrap slings and soft baby carriers, but others include pouch slings, ring slings, baby backpacks and seat-type carriers.

 - A pouch sling is a piece of fabric sewn together at the ends and folded to form a pocket in which your baby nestles.
 Pouch slings go over one shoulder like a sash, and your baby sits in the pouch on the front or back.